neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 1. executor: Configure cf-execd.
 1. server: Configure cf-serverd.
 1. crontabes: Configure a client host’s crontables.
-1. cfbackup: Backup Cfengine’s configuration files for automated recovery.
+1. cfbackup: Backup CFEngine’s configuration files for automated recovery.

 Lines 14-21 import other configuration files.
-A Cfengine policy can become very large.
+A CFEngine policy can become very large.
 Separating the policy into distinct files makes management easier.
 In this case we separate mostly into bundles with the exception of library.cf which hosts reusable code.